-How often do you hear this proclamation in your home?
+How often do you hear “It’s not fair!” proclaimed in your home?

-Kids have an acute sense of justice – at least when they are the ones that come up with the short end of the stick.
+Kids have an acute sense of equality and fairness– at least when they are the ones that come up with the short end of the stick.

 Think about it: how likely is it that your child would fervently protest the fact that her brother got a smaller piece of cake than she did?
-Hardly.
-Kids (and adults for that matter) care about equality when justice benefits them.
+Most kids (and adults for that matter) care about equality when it benefits them.

-What kinds of subtle things do you do in your family to perpetuate this importance of fairness?
-Count Christmas gifts to make sure everyone gets the same amount?
-Buy something for one child out of necessity and then feel compelled to buy something for your other children to even the score?
-Do something special with one child and then smooth over hurt feelings, by promising to do something with your other children as well?
-Find yourself questioning your parenting decisions because “it wouldn’t be fair”?
+What subtle things do you do in your family to perpetuate the importance of fairness?
+Do you count Christmas gifts to make sure everyone gets the same amount?
+Do you buy something for one child out of necessity and then feel compelled to buy something for your other children to even the score?
+When you do something special with one child do you try to then smooth over hurt feelings by promising to do something with your other children as well?
+Do you find yourself questioning your parenting decisions because “it wouldn’t be fair”?

 By putting fairness on such a high pedestal, we actually perpetuate a heart problem in our children – a heart that is focused on self.